Valentine’s Day Cherry Crunch Dessert

-Cherry Crunch Dessert … Fill wine or water goblets with dessert, top with ice cream or whipped cream.
-Serve for Valentine’s Day!
+Fill wine or water goblets with Valentine’s Day Cherry Crunch Dessert, and serve topped with vanilla ice cream or fresh whipped cream!

 Each day is a precious gift.
 How ridiculous to grasp for future gifts when today’s is set before you!
 Receive today’s gift gratefully, unwrapping it tenderly, and delving into its depths. – Sarah Young